-Protesters arrested as Kavanaugh demonstrations pack Capitol Hill
+More than 300 protesters arrested as Kavanaugh demonstrations pack Capitol Hill

-Protesters were arrested at a US Senate building on Thursday as crowds of activists descended on Capitol Hill while lawmakers reviewed the FBI's report on the allegations against Supreme Court nominee Brett Kavanaugh, though a more specific number of those arrested was not immediately known.
+Nearly 300 protesters were arrested at a US Senate building on Thursday afternoon as crowds of activists descended on Capitol Hill while lawmakers reviewed the FBI's report on the allegations against Supreme Court nominee Brett Kavanaugh.

-Protesters gathered in the Hart Senate Building atrium after US Capitol Police barricaded the front of the Capitol building.
+Protesters gathered in the Hart Senate Building atrium after US Capitol Police barricaded the front of the Capitol.

 Arrests